Frank Blaker

 Frank Gerald Blaker VC MC (8 May 1920 – 9 July 1944) was a British-Indian recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Details

 Born in Kasauli, Punjab, India, Blaker was educated at the St. Paul's School, Darjeeling.

 Blaker was 24 years old, and a temporary Major in the Highland Light Infantry, British Army, attached to 3rd Battalion, 9th Gurkha Rifles, the khas battalion in the Indian Army during World War II when the following deed took place for which he was awarded the VC.

-On 9 July 1944 near Taungni, Burma (now Myanmar), Major Blaker was commanding a company of khas soldiers which was held up during an important advance by close-range firing from medium and light machine guns.
-The major went ahead of his men through very heavy fire and despite being severely wounded in the arm, located the machine-guns and charged the position alone.
-Even when mortally wounded he continued to cheer on his men whilst lying on the ground.
-His fearless leadership inspired his men to storm and capture the objective.